justinmahar/SublimeCSAutocompletePlus/README.md

 In `CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:

 * `coffee_autocomplete_plus_custom_types` -- Custom types, allowing libraries like jQuery.
   - If you would like to define custom types, put them here.
-I have partially started a custom type for jQuery.
+Autocomplete will then make the defined suggestions for you.
+By default, jQuery is available (partially completed).
   - Use the following example as a starting point:

 ```